 Professional case study

-In this module you will work on a real-life case study from your own teaching.
-You will be expected to draw upon knowledge and skills gained in the other modules to analyse a specific ‘case’ (e.g., a learner, a class, a year group, an activity area) in order to create a fully considered and justified ‘action plan’ based upon a clear rationale and needs analysis.
+Drawing on the innovative work of professional cases, in this module you will work on a real-life case study from your own teaching, coaching or experience working with young people.
+You will be expected to draw upon knowledge and skills gained in the other modules to analyse a specific ‘case’ (e.g., a learner, a class, a team, a year group, an activity area) in order to create a fully considered and justified ‘action plan’ based upon a clear rationale and needs analysis.
 You will then implement your plan to demonstrate the competency that you have achieved in applying appropriate theory into practice and the evaluation of and impact of decisions made.

 In this module you will integrate the areas covered in the taught modules within the programme.
 You will propose a research project, submit ethics, undertake and write up a piece of academic empirically based research relevant to your area of practice and interests in teaching.